travis-ci/docs-travis-ci-com/user/database-setup.md

 ## RabbitMQ

-RabbitMQ requires `setuid` flags, so you can only run RabbitMQ on standard, OS X or Trusty infrastructure (ie, your `.travis.yml` must contain `sudo: required`).
+RabbitMQ requires `setuid` flags, so you can only run RabbitMQ on OS X or Ubuntu Trusty infrastructure.

 Start RabbitMQ in your `.travis.yml`: